SoccerNet/sn-gamestate/README.md

 Feel free to open a GitHub issue or interact with us on our official Discord channel if you encounter any issue: we will be happy to help with detailed instructions.

+#### Upcoming
+- [x] Release of the sn-gamestate repository
+- [ ] SoccerNet Game State Reconstruction dataset available for download
+- [ ] EvalAI servers open for evaluation and further details provided about the new Game State Reconstruction evaluation metric
+- [ ] Complete baseline build with TrackLab available for participants
+- [ ] Live tutorials on how to start with the challenge and the baseline

 #### Updates:
 - [2024.02.05] Public release